a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_2_Create_a_form.md

 5. Locate and open the Expense Report table.
 6. Under the Data experiences section, select **Forms** and open the Information form with Main Form type.
 (Important: Make sure you select the form with the form type of Main.)

 **IMPORTANT:** Since by default all forms are named Information, make sure to verify that the form you select has a Form Type of Main and not something else.
-By default, the form has two fields: Name and Owner.
+By default, the form has two fields: Report Name and Owner.

 ### Task #2: Select columns for the form
 1. On the right side of the screen on the Properties panel, select the **Display Name** field, and change it to Report Information.